Welcome to G7uk.com

 Windows Media Encoder: free, fully working software for converting video to WMV format and for broadcasting (streaming) audio or video.

 Womble MPEG-VCR: this is the best tool if you need to edit MPEG 1 or MPEG 2 files.
-It keeps the sound in sync, cuts to a frame and with the absolute minimum of re-encoding (just around the edit points).
+It keeps the sound in sync, cuts to a frame and with the absolute minimum of re-encoding (just around the edit points to maintain the MPEG2 structure).
 Ideal for cutting out ads from MPEG2 recordings of TV shows.
 Shareware.

 WinDV: a great free tool for transferring DV footage to, or from, a camcorder.
 Small and takes a minimum of system resources, has a preview window, no dropped frames, can split the captured video into an AVI file for each shot with the date and time of recording as the filename.
 Love it.